konbraphat51/AnimatedWordCloud/CONTRIBUTING.md

 ### PR
 Submit PR to `dev` branch (Not `main` branch!!).

-If there is something pointed out from
+If there is something pointed out from GitHub Actions, please fix it.